Gxuebin/kuuga/README.md

 npm run build
 ```

-An folder names `/release` with all the app's code, has been output to the root directory.
+A folder names `/release` with all the app's code, has been output to the root directory.

 Then check whether the app is running good or not:
 ```